Bluedot-Innovation/documentation/docs/integrations/Attentive/Curbside experience.md

 Create your Journeys to send messages
 -------------------------------------

-Once you’ve installed the Attentive & Rezolve integration, you can start creating Journeys to send SMS with the [Now Ready](../../Now%20Ready/Overview.md) link.
+Once you’ve installed the Attentive & Rezolve (formerly Bluedot) integration, you can start creating Journeys to send SMS with the [Now Ready](../../Now%20Ready/Overview.md) link.

 1\.
 Create a new Journey and select the “Start from scratch” option.